Ashok0/EnderalVREssentials/README.md

 [**DragonbornSpeaksNaturally - Beta v0.21.0-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.

+[**Destructible Bottles Extended v1.5**](https://www.nexusmods.com/skyrim/mods/26017?tab=files): Hit the bottle and smash it in pieces!
+Latest version 1.5 includes also some glazed pottery items such as pots, jugs, plates and bowls.
+- LE mod.
+Converted to Form 44 (SE) by opening and resaving ESP file in Creation Kit.

 [**HapticSkyrimVR - Spellcasting and Enhanced Bow and Melee Feedback SKSE Plugin v1.7.2**](https://www.nexusmods.com/skyrimspecialedition/mods/20364?tab=files): SKSEVR plugin to get spell casting and enhanced bow and melee haptic feedback on VR controllers.

 [**Simple Realistic Archery VR v1.26**](https://www.nexusmods.com/skyrimspecialedition/mods/28524?tab=files): Automatically unequips your arrows after shooting them, then reequips the arrow after pressing the trigger (MCM configurable) over your shoulder.
 It also has options for binding different arrows to different buttons, for the position and size of the quiver, and options for attribute costs.
 Up to 25 arrow types can be bound at once.